Nooses Found Outside Mississippi State Capitol On Eve Of Senate Runoff

 A total of five handwritten poster board signs were found attached to trees early Monday morning, which happens to be one day ahead of the runoff Senate election between Democrat Mike Espy and Republican Senator Cindy Hyde-Smith, who has faced extreme backlash during recent weeks after a video surfaced of her making a comment about attending a “public hanging.”

-According to Chuck McIntosh, communications director for the Mississippi Department of finance and Administration which oversees the Capitol grounds, state police were informed of the nooses and signs by WLBT, a local NBC affiliate based in Jackson, Mississippi, after the news source was tipped off to check out the area.
+According to Chuck McIntosh, communications director for the Mississippi Department of Finance and Administration which oversees the Capitol grounds, state police were informed of the nooses and signs by WLBT, a local NBC affiliate based in Jackson, Mississippi, after the news source was tipped off to check out the area.

 The signs and nooses have since been removed and police are investigating by reviewing surveillance footage, WLBT reported, though McIntosh told NBC News that as of “late this morning, they did not have any suspects.”